 Sometimes, it can be hard for a developer to choose between Vue.js and React for a project.
 In Codica, we use both of these frameworks for different tasks that occur during custom software development.

 In 2020, we saw the long-awaited major release of Vue.js – 3.0.
-It brings boosted apps’ performance, smaller bundle sizes, and enhanced TypeScript support.
+It brought boosted apps’ performance, smaller bundle sizes, and enhanced TypeScript support.
 Also, the Vue team released the Composition API that facilitates work with large-scale projects.
-The 2.7 Vue release will become LTS with a 1.5 years maintenance lifespan.

-Let’s learn more about the Vue enhancements that will affect trends in JS frameworks in 2021.
+In August 2021, Vue 3.2 was released with a number of improvements.
+Let’s learn more about the Vue enhancements that will affect trends in JS frameworks in 2022.

-The performance comparison between Vue 3 and Vue 2 indicates significant improvements, namely:
+The comparison between Vue 3.0 and Vue 3.2 reactivity system indicates significant improvements, namely:

 Before the third release, Vue was well-suited mostly for small projects.
 For example, Codica team successfully used Vue for the front-end part of our time-tracking Slack bot.